API3 Core Technical Team Report, December 2021

 - Allow requesters to specify the API provider to sign the response, yet a separate reporter to submit the fulfillment transaction (see the second figure here, or Section 4.1.1 from our whitepaper).
 This potentially solves some significant business problems and makes new use-cases possible.
 We will elaborate on this feature as it comes closer to fruition.

-In the meanwhile, we are also working on the v1.x protocol contracts, which include PSP (publish–subscribe protocol), RRP+PSP Beacons, dAPIs, token lock-up and payment functionality for automating access to API3 services.
+In the meantime, we are also working on the v1.x protocol contracts, which include PSP (publish–subscribe protocol), RRP+PSP Beacons, dAPIs, token lock-up and payment functionality for automating access to API3 services.

 After Certik, Sigma Prime has completed a second audit of the v0.x protocol contracts.
 The audit report can be accessed through our monorepo.
 No vulnerabilities have been uncovered in the protocol, and releases v0.2 and v0.3 are once again confirmed to be safe to use.
 Nevertheless, it is planned for the v0.4 release to use a new iteration of the contracts where the suggestions from the audit report are implemented.